wp-plugins/custom-content-shortcode/readme.txt

 Create a custom field called *js*, and the content of the field will be automatically added to the footer.
 This could be useful for loading page-specific JavaScript files, jQuery libraries or scripts.

-Some shortcodes are included to simplify the process.

 *To load a CSS file, include this in the **css** custom field*

 	[load css="bootstrap.min.css"]